shirtou/gitTest/readme.txt

 shirx
 hello world
 thress times edit
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple editArea.